The Ultimate Guide to Caring for Your Bourke Parakeet: Tips and Tricks for a Happy and Healthy Bird

 Qualities that Make Bourke Parakeets Ideal Pets

 These inquisitive creatures are known for their calm demeanor and resilience, making them perfect bird pets for all, especially newbies.
-They are peaceful, have melodious voices and are not known chatterboxes.
-If you are living in an apartment and desire a pet bird, a Bourke Parakeet would fit right in.
+They are peaceful, have melodious voices, and are not known chatterboxes.
+If you live in an apartment and desire a pet bird, a Bourke Parakeet would fit right in.

 Diet Choices for Your Bourke Parakeet

 To keep your Bourke Parakeet healthy, include a diet of millet, safflower, canary seeds, sunflower seeds, sprouted seeds, apple and banana pieces, kale, broccoli, corn, boiled egg, and grated carrots.
-Do remember they love millet, so limit their intake.
+Remember, they love millet, so limit their intake.
 Simply put:

 • Mix in a variety of seeds